Register of Non-Compliance with Child Safeguarding Statement Requirements

 The Unit is also responsible for operating and maintaining the required Register of Non-Compliance under s.13 of the 2015 Act, and the enforcement process leading up to being placed on the register under s.12.
 Services who are found to be non-compliant with the requirement to have a compliant Child Safeguarding Statement in place will be placed on the Register of Non-Compliance.
 The Register shall be available publicly in the Tusla Child Safeguarding Statement Compliance Unit Office and online here.

-This register shall operate in line with the Children First Act 2015 (Article 13), as follows:
+This register shall operate in line with the Children First Act 2015 (Section 13), as follows:

 - The Agency shall establish and maintain a register of non-compliance notices (in this Act referred to as the “register of non-compliance”).